Ramsey method for Auger-electron interference induced by an attosecond twin pulse: Results and Discussion

 For a system with decoherence, we assume that one will find a similar behavior of the interference pattern as for an inaccurately measured photoelectron momentum.
-In that case, in addition to averaging over wavelets with different wavelengths, also a jitter in the phase relation due to a coupling to other degrees of freedom in the system suppresses the interference fringes.
+In that case, in addition to averaging over waves with different wavelengths, also a jitter in the phase relation due to a coupling to other degrees of freedom in the system suppresses the interference fringes.
 Depending on the nature of the decoherence, a model of its impact on the signal can be made.
-Give a prediction of the signal the observed Auger electron interference pattern and its change, when the time delay~$\tau$ in Fig.~\ref{fig:TwoAttoPulses} is varied, can be used to identify and measure the amount of decoherence in a system.
+Given a prediction of the signal, the observed Auger-electron interference pattern and its change, when the time delay~$\tau$ in Fig.~\ref{fig:TwoAttoPulses} is varied, can be used to identify and measure the amount of decoherence in a system.
 The impact of a variation of~$\tau$ for our perfectly coherent case is revealed in Fig.~\ref{fig:delay}.
-They resemble Fig.~3 in Ref.~\onlinecite{Wollenhaupt:IU-02}.
+The curves resemble the ones in Fig.~3 of Ref.~\onlinecite{Wollenhaupt:IU-02}.
 Thus an immediate application of the scheme discussed here is that it is a coherence meter.

+The experimental investigation that we propose is challenging because a coincident detection of two electrons is necessary.
+In a recent experimental study~\cite{Prumper:AP-08}, electrons from the $KVV$~Auger decay of a C$\,1s$~vacancy in a CO~molecule were measured in coincidence with the angular distribution of O$^+$~fragments.
+This technique can be used also in our case: the detection of the energy of the Auger electrons ejected along a specific direction in coincidence with the measurement of the momentum of the krypton ionic remnant offers an indirect pathway for a coincidence experiment for photo- and Auger electrons.